 Word document: If you want to continue making changes to the document (or if you need second pair of eyes for approving the changes), save it as a Word document.
 You can always save it as a PDF file later on.

-This is a great feature in Word 2013/2016, among many other cool features of Microsoft Office!
+This is a great feature in Microsoft Word, among many other cool features of Microsoft Office!